 Prior to joining Mount Mercy she spent the majority of her career working with adults with chronic illness.
 Specific assignments included working with AIDS patients and their families at Parkland Memorial Hospital in Dallas, Texas, as the social worker in a regional cancer treatment center, and as the adult cardiology social worker at the University of Iowa Hospitals and Clinics.
 She has held several leadership positions in the Iowa Chapter of the National Association of Social Workers, and developed and piloted a healthcare access program at the University of Iowa Hospitals and Clinics.

-Colette Atkins maintains the overall academic integrity of Mount Mercy's adult accelerated programs.
+Colette Atkins maintains the overall academic integrity of Mount Mercy's accelerated programs.
 Her primary responsibilities include recruiting a diverse group of adult students, monitoring the program's effectiveness and student success and providing leadership within all areas of the program.
 She also chairs Mount Mercy's Sustainability Committee.

 Thomas Castle, M.B.A.